1stsetup/node-lirc_client/README.md

 Module Functions
 ----------------

-* < _Boolean_ >**isConnected** - When true there is a connection to the lircd and the object will receive events.
-When false object is not connected to lircd and it will not receive events.
+* < _Boolean_ >**isConnected** - When true is returned there is a connection to the lircd and the object will receive events.
+When false is returned the object is not connected to lircd and it will not receive events.

 Module Events
 -------------

 * **data**(< _String_ > data) - Event is emited when there is data available on the lircd connection.
-Data will contain config string from lircrc file for button pressed.
+The first argument to the callback function will contain the config string from lircrc file for the button pressed.

 * **closed**() - Event is emited when lircd has closed our connection.